paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-149-civil-and-criminal-penalties.md

 (2) **Cost of service.—** — Any business entertainment expense subject to paragraph (1) that is paid or incurred by a water carrier providing transportation subject to this part shall not be taken into account in determining the cost of service or the rate base for purposes of section 13702.

-**(h) Settlement of Household Goods Civil Penalties.—** Nothing in this section shall be construed to prohibit the Secretary from accepting partial payment of a civil penalty as part of a settlement agreement in the public interest, or from holding imposition of any part of a civil penalty in abeyance.
+**(h) Settlement of Civil Penalties.—** Nothing in this section shall be construed to prohibit the Secretary from accepting partial payment of a civil penalty as part of a settlement agreement in the public interest, or from holding imposition of any part of a civil penalty in abeyance.

 ### Statutory Notes